 Being vegan, or even vegetarian, is fairly rare in the Dominican Republic.
-Animal products, particularly meat and eggs, are dietary staples in the vast majority of families.
+Animal products, particularly meat and eggs, are dietary staples for a vast majority of families.
 People who are exposed to world-wide media tend to see veganism and vegetarianism more as passing fads than anything else, though veganism is growing in the circles of those who travel and have access to the latest information about healthy lifestyles.

 Otherwise the local cuisine in the villages or countryside will almost always include animal products.
 Beware, the word “meat” is often used as synonym for “red meat”, hence specifying that you don’t eat poultry or fish is essential.
 There is also a “secret ingredient” frequently used in the local cuisine, which is concentrated chicken broth (known as “caldito”).
 Most Dominicans won’t categorize this as an animal product but more as a taste enhancer.
 You should specifically ask if the food is prepared with “caldito” to make sure your food is vegan.

 Buy your veggies in the open markets whenever possible, though neither there nor in the supermarkets will you find a wide variety of leafy-greens.
 You will easily find corn, tomatoes, cabbage, okra, red peppers, plantains and mostly anything you need to be a healthy, happy vegan in the Dominican Republic.

-The Veganary © 2019.
+The Veganary © 2021.
 All rights reserved